drgrib/alfred-bear/README.md

 ## Install

-Just [download](https://github.com/drgrib/alfred-bear/releases/download/1.1.9/Bear.alfredworkflow) the latest release and double-click _Bear.alfredworkflow_.
+Just [download](https://github.com/drgrib/alfred-bear/releases/download/1.2/Bear.alfredworkflow) the latest release and double-click _Bear.alfredworkflow_.
 Alfred will open the workflow and install it.
 To avoid getting blocked from running the workflow by the new macOS security features, you can [authorize all the executables used by the workflow](#authorize-all-executables).
+If you are using an old version of Bear before 2.0 use [this](https://github.com/drgrib/alfred-bear/releases/download/1.1.9/Bear.alfredworkflow) download link for the latest version supporting it.

 ## Search